TEJMaster/Replication-For-Money-Illusion/README.md

 # Student Replication For Money Illusion

-This repository contains the project "Student Replication For Money Illusion" focusing on
+This repository contains the project "Student Replication For Money Illusion" focusing on exploring 'gender influences' within a Brazilian sample of 372 participants.

 In the creation of this project, OpenAI's ChatGPT was used to enhance the paragraphs, as well as assist in generating the plots.
 You can check the input/misc/chat_with_chatGPT.txt for a complete conversation of my usage of ChatGPT in this project.